josephencila/josephencila/README.md

 - 👋 Hi, I’m Joseph Encila
 - 👀 I’m interested in front end development
-- 🌱 I’m currently learning mern stack
+- 🌱 I’m currently in a training bootcamp
 - 💞️ I’m happy to collaborate to anyone:)
 - 💞️ I’m still seeking for a corporate opportunity, feel free to contact me:)
 - 📫 How to reach me : joseph.mesia.encila@gmail.com | https://www.linkedin.com/in/josephencila/